petergordon-1/MTRX-group2-lab2/Meetings.md

 - Brought individual modules together and tested the integration
 - Identified and addressed bugs that arose during combined testing
 - Planned the demonstration flow for the lab assessment

+## Ongoing Communication

+In addition to the scheduled meetings above, the group maintained regular contact throughout the project via text and Zoom calls.
+These informal check-ins were used to share progress, swap files, ask questions about each other's modules, and help each other work through problems as they came up.
+This allowed us to stay across all parts of the project rather than only understanding our own individual exercises.